Zameer Uddin Shah

-Lieutenant General Zameer Uddin Shah (born 15 August 1948, Bahraich district, Uttar Pradesh, India), PVSM, SM, VSM is a retired senior general of the Indian Army.
+Lieutenant General Zameer Uddin Shah (Note: /ur/.) (/ur/; born 15 August 1948), PVSM, SM, VSM is an Indian retired military officer who was a senior general of the Indian Army.
 He last served as the Deputy Chief of the Indian Army Staff (Personnel & Systems).
 After retirement, he served for some time as an administrative member on the bench of the Armed Forces Tribunal.
 He was the vice-chancellor of Aligarh Muslim University.

 Early life and education

 Zameer Uddin Shah was born on 15 August 1948 in Bahraich, United Provinces, India.
 His great-great-grandfather was the Afghan warlord Jan-Fishan Khan, who would go on to become the Nawab of Sardhana.
 His relatives include Ikbal Ali Shah, Amina Shah, Omar Ali-Shah and Idries Shah.

 He is the elder brother of noted Indian actor Naseeruddin Shah and thus the brother-in-law of actress Ratna Pathak and paternal uncle of actors Imaad Shah and Vivaan Shah.

 Zameer Uddin Shah is an alumnus of St. Joseph’s College.
 Shah holds a Master of Science degree in defence science from the University of Madras and a Master of Philosophy degree from Devi Ahilya Vishwavidyalaya, a state university in Indore.